benkasper14/BenKasperProjects/README.md

 # BenKasperProjects
 My name is Benjamin Kasper, and I am pursuing a bachelor's degree in data science at the University of Pittsburgh.
-Throughout my 4 years at this school, I have gained valuable programming experience in Java, Python, and R. In this repository, I have uploaded several of my most prominent projects that I have worked on in this repository.
+Throughout my 4 years at this school, I have gained valuable programming experience in Java, Python, and R. In this repository, I have uploaded several of my most prominent projects that I have worked on over this time.
 Any questions/comments can be directed to ben.kasper.0714@gmail.com

 ## R Projects
 ### Goalie Clutchness